emsm104/Emily_Smith-sdk/README.md

 # What is emily_smith-SDK?
-Emily_smith-SDK is an SDK for [The One API](https://the-one-api.dev).
+Emily_Smith-SDK is an SDK for [The One API](https://the-one-api.dev).
 The One API is an open-source API for Lord of The Rings data.
 Data for books, chapters, characters, movies, and quotes are available.

 # Prerequisites